 The World Englishes Committee consists of the following Marion L. Brittain Postdoctoral Fellows:

-Dr. Jeff Howard, co-editor of World Englishes: Linguistic Variety, Global Society
+Dr. Jeff Howard, managing editor of World Englishes: Linguistic Variety, Global Society and RAMBLE

 In 2017, Jeff earned his PhD from Idaho State University in English and the Teaching of English.
 His interests are far-ranging and always growing.
-They include eighteenth-century literature, TESL, folklore, food studies, and creative writing.
+They include writing centers, TESOL, creative writing, and more.
 Jeff hails from the Pacific Northwest, the land of the Snake and sagebrush.
 He and his partner live in Stone Mountain, GA with their three sons.

 Eric is a native of St. Louis, MO, and he received his B.A. in English and philosophy from William Jewell College and his Ph.D. in English from the University of Notre Dame.
 He studies reader-character relationships in twentieth- and twenty-first-century British, Irish, and Global Anglophone fiction, but his true passions are complicated board games, romantic comedies, and scary movies.